Interpolate data and concatenate streams#

 Data points from each stream are indexed by timestamp [ns]

 , which denotes the UTC time of the sample in nanoseconds.
-But are these samples equally spaced in time?
-Let’s take a look at the first few samples of each stream, where, due to device boot-up, the sampling may be irregular.
+Are these samples uniformly distributed over time?
+We can examine the initial samples from each stream to assess their distribution, where, due to device boot-up, the sampling may be irregular.

 [3]: